StevenSong-sTs/PDF-Tailor/README.md

 - [ ] Adjust the default application size

+## After Completion:
+- [ ] Research how to publish the app to MS store

 ## Project Scope
  - A Native: research into how to be cross platform as much as possible
  - Investigate build UI with Python